 You will also develop knowledge of ear, nose and sinus, pharyngeal and oral cavity, laryngeal and neck pathologies; thyroid and salivary gland, speech and swallowing disorders; and airway and laryngectomy management.

-The didactic curriculum will include a biweekly two-hour educational session with the faculty, residents, medical students and any rotating PA students; weekly Head and Neck Multidisciplinary Tumor Board meetings; a monthly Morbidity and Mortality Conference; and monthly Journal Club.
-Residents will also participate in quarterly internal and visiting grand rounds speakers and inpatient rounds with attending physicians throughout the year.
+The didactic curriculum will include a biweekly two-hour educational session with the faculty, felllows, medical students and any rotating PA students; weekly Head and Neck Multidisciplinary Tumor Board meetings; a monthly Morbidity and Mortality Conference; and monthly Journal Club.
+Felllows will also participate in quarterly internal and visiting grand rounds speakers and inpatient rounds with attending physicians throughout the year.

 - Work daily with Audiologists to manage hearing amplification devices including traditional hearing aids, BiCROS hearing aid, and Cochlear Implants